vkirkizh/figaroo-engine-v2/README.md

-# figaroo-engine-v2
+# Figaroo Site Engine (2016)
-Figaroo Site Engine
+Figaroo Site Engine is a very simple web application framework.
+This project was implemented by me in 2011-2016 to understand how frameworks work.

+---
+Author: Valery Kirkizh (mail@figaroo.ru)